statisticsnorway/raml-to-jsonschema/README.md

 # Using docker

 Usage:

+Where the volume RAML_VOLUME must contain the raml files inside a `schemas` folder.
+The json files will be written inside the `jsonschema` folder inside the same volume.

-`docker run -v RAML_PROJECT_FOLDER:/raml-project statisticsnorway/raml-to-jsonschema:latest`
+`docker run -v RAML_VOLUME:/raml-project statisticsnorway/raml-to-jsonschema:latest`

-This will generate JSON Schemas into `jsonschemas/` folder.

 ## Prerequisites